xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 - Click on `Add or Delete application domains`
 - In the search filter, type `drive` and press enter
 - Select the second and third elements ("Display, Modify, Update or **Create** files in your google drive")
-- Go the second page and select the element right before the last one ("Connect to Google Drive")
+- Go to the second page and select the element right before the last one ("Connect to Google Drive")
 - Press `update` at the bottom of the page

 You can now press `Save and Continue`.